Loft Conversion Builders in Sydenham (SE26)

 Frequently Asked Questions

-L-shaped dormer on a Victorian villa (the signature Sydenham project) runs £60,000-£90,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Rear dormer on Victorian terraces near Sydenham station runs £48,000-£70,000.
-Mansard conversion within the Sydenham Hill conservation area runs £80,000-£120,000 reflecting heritage materials and the planning consent process.
-FD30 escape route door upgrades are £400-£600 per door.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500.
-Conservation area or mansard full planning adds £206 in fee and 4-6 weeks of lead time over a standard Lawful Development Certificate.
-Fixed-price contract before any work starts.
+- The signature Sydenham project is an L-shaped dormer on a Victorian villa, including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+On the Victorian terraces near Sydenham station, a rear dormer creates a master bedroom with en-suite within the existing roofline.
+Within the Sydenham Hill conservation area, a mansard conversion uses heritage materials and goes through the planning consent process.
+Most projects include FD30 escape route door upgrades and party wall surveyor coordination on the Agreed Surveyor route.
+Conservation area or mansard full planning adds 4-6 weeks of lead time over a standard Lawful Development Certificate.
+Fixed price confirmed after a free site visit, before any work starts.

-Often yes, depending on the existing roof character and the streetscape.
+- Often yes, depending on the existing roof character and the streetscape.
 Lewisham's conservation team sometimes prefers mansards to dormers within the Sydenham Hill conservation area because a well-designed mansard with double-pitched profile, slate covering, and lead flashing reads as a more sympathetic continuation of the existing Victorian roofscape than a modern box dormer.
-The application requires Listed Building Consent only if the property is also listed (uncommon in Sydenham); for non-listed conservation area properties, full planning at £206 applies and Lewisham typically determines in 8-10 weeks.
-Pre-application advice (£100-£200) is worth using to confirm the council's view before formal submission.
-Mansards are 40-50% more expensive than dormers because the existing roof structure is largely rebuilt rather than extended.
+The application requires Listed Building Consent only if the property is also listed (uncommon in Sydenham); for non-listed conservation area properties, full planning applies and Lewisham typically determines in 8-10 weeks.
+Pre-application advice is worth using to confirm the council's view before formal submission.
+A mansard is a larger job than a dormer because the existing roof structure is largely rebuilt rather than extended.

-Three reasons.
+- Three reasons.
 First, hillside experience: we know the SE26 villas — Sydenham Hill conservation area sightlines, the topography that affects dormer visibility, the cut-roof Victorian construction on the older streets, and the Lewisham planning process.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including conservation area applications, mansard heritage materials, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Sydenham Loft Conversions